sanchitdilipjain/aws-s3-security/docs/index.md

         aws s3api put-object --key text01 --bucket ${bucket}
        ```

-        Request will fail, as the object is not encrypted.
+        The request will fail, as the object is not encrypted.

         <img src="images/image5.png" class="inline"/>